BIMIB-DISCo/MaREA/README.md

 # Process Dataset
-Once the dataset is loaded, the user must specify the name of the column reporting the genes ID from the **Gene IDs col** drop-down listist.
+Once the dataset is loaded, the user must specify the name of the column reporting the genes ID from the **Gene IDs col** drop-down list.

 **Gene Identifier** allows to specify which kind of gene identifier is used in the dataset.